 Every hotel room should have a recycling waste basket in guest rooms, but few do in practice.
 I never throw bottles in the general garbage in hotels.
 If I have to, I’ll leave it sitting on the side of the waste basket in hopes that the housekeeping staff will find it easy to recycle the bottles.

 Given time, it’s best to carrying the bottles to the nearest recycling trash can, even if you have to leave the hotel to do so.
 We should all fill out hotel comment cards noting the lack of recycling when this is the case.

 What do airlines do with all those little bottles consumed on flights?
-I don’t know this answer but a quick Google query produced this CNN article about the sorry state of airline recycling.
-Until we can be sure airlines recycle, bring bottles off the flight with you (many terminals are good about recycling bins).
+I don’t know the answer but until we can be sure airlines recycle, bring bottles off the flight with you (many terminals are good about recycling bins).